PavOrlov/SillyTavern-Interactive-Map/README.md

 ## Description
 **Version:** 1.0 Beta
-**Author:** Pavel Orlov
+**Author:** Pavel Orlov ©
 **Adaptation:** SillyTavern 1.13.5+
 **Status:** preliminary version
 **License:** CC BY-NC-SA 4.0 http://creativecommons.org/licenses/by/4.0/

-**LOADING: Copy the repository link into the extension download window https://github.com/PavOrlov/SillyTavern-Interactive-Map**
+**📂LOADING: Copy the repository link into the extension download window https://github.com/PavOrlov/SillyTavern-Interactive-Map Then activate it in the "Installed extensions" menu by checking ☑**

 Created with love for the SillyTavern community (and for myself).